Tired of Reading? Please listen to the blog

-The South African health sector has evolved over the years and has become a fast-paced and compelling industry that contributes to the nation’s economy and to that of surrounding nations.
+The South African health sector has evolved over the years.
+It has become a fast-paced industry that contributes to the nation’s economy.
 Taking up medicine in South Africa as a profession is prestigious.
-It is a significant sector dominated by private players who cater to middle- and high-income households who are probably members of medical schemes who make up about 30% of the economy.
+It is a significant sector dominated by private players who cater to middle- as well as high-income households.
+They are members of medical schemes that make up about 30% of the economy.

 The sector comprises both government and private players.
 The medical industry also attracts most countries and even the continent’s medical professionals.
-However, the Health Professions Council of South Africa’s (HPCSA’s) recent regulations could leave many international medical professionals and internationally trained South African doctors unqualified to practice medicine in the country readily.
+However, the Health Professions Council of South Africa’s (HPCSA’s) regulations could leave many medical professionals unqualified.
+This includes internationally trained South African doctors too.

-Though all is not lost according to the HPCSA’s policy guidelines published in July, South African citizens who graduated from foreign qualifications can now apply for one year to a South African university to complete a 12-month internship at local hospitals.
+Though all is not lost according to the HPCSA’s policy guidelines published in July.
+South African citizens who graduated from foreign qualifications can now apply for one year to a South African university to complete an internship at local hospitals.

 South Africa’s health department has overall responsibility for healthcare in the country.
-It operates nearly 400 public hospitals, with specific healthcare responsibilities in the public sector.
+It operates nearly 400 public hospitals, with specific responsibilities in the public sector.
 It also regulates 211 private hospitals.
-The government intends to introduce a system of national health insurance, which was initiated in 2012.
+Also, the government intends to introduce a system of national health insurance, which was initiated in 2012.

 Shortage of Doctors in South Africa

-The shortage of doctors and nurses in Africa has been a decade-old problem even cited publicly by the health minister Dr. Zweli Mkhize of South Africa.
-He also pointed out that this situation can hugely benefit from more doctors reducing the workload for other medical professionals and improving its quality of care.
+The shortage of doctors and nurses in Africa has been a decade-old problem even cited publicly by the health minister Dr. Zweli Mkhize.
+He also pointed out that this situation can benefit from more doctors.
+Subsequently, it will reduce the workload for other medical professionals and improve the quality of care.

 Many students dream about pursuing Medicine in South Africa.
-Yet, capable candidates are often denied the chance of pursuing medicine in South Africa due to unstable regulation and a lack of opportunities.
+Yet, capable candidates are often denied a chance in South Africa due to unstable regulation and a lack of opportunities.
 Though it is not hard for one can pursue a career in medicine in South Africa, it is a taxing endeavor both mentally and financially.
 One can easily spend 5–8 years and on average R64,200 just for the first year pursuing medicine in South Africa.

-Some of the main reasons why medicine in South Africa is so desirable is because:
+Some of the main reasons why medicine in South Africa is so desirable is because it is:

-- medicine in South African can open up a wave of opportunities locally and abroad; and
+- Capable of opening up a wave of opportunities locally and abroad

-So, if you wish to contribute to this cause and also place yourself on a successful and well-paid career path, here is how you can practice medicine in South Africa after completing MBChB abroad.
+Do you wish to contribute to this cause and also place yourself on a successful and well-paid career path?
+Here is how you can practice medicine in South Africa after completing MBChB abroad.

-If you are wondering how to become a doctor in South Africa, well, you are in luck, as in this article, we explain in detail on how to become a doctor in South Africa for your convenience.
+Are you wondering how to become a doctor in South Africa?
+This article will explain in detail how you can become a doctor in South Africa for your convenience.

-To become a doctor in South Africa, you must plan your educational journey right from the schooling stage, or you will be required to take up additional courses to make yourself eligible to get into a medical school.
-Keep reading; this article helps you understand how to become a doctor in South Africa.
+To become a doctor in South Africa, you must plan your educational journey right from the schooling stage.
+If you fail to do so, you will have to take up additional courses to make yourself eligible to get into a medical school.
+In addition, this article helps you understand how to become a doctor in South Africa.

 The requirements to become a doctor in South Africa are standard.
 Here are various requirements to enroll in an MBChB degree in South Africa.

-To build a sound foundation for your medical career, one must graduate their Grade 12 with good marks in Maths, Physics/Chemistry, English, and Life Science.
+To build a sound foundation for your medical career, one must graduate their Grade 12 with good marks in:

 Upon graduation, medical aspirants must take up the National Benchmark Test (NBT).
 This test is a crucial step in the road to medical school in South Africa as only candidates with exemplary scores will secure a medical seat in the country.
 Apart from academics, the final test scores are also influenced by non-academic achievements by the candidate.

-One should not be fazed by the marks needed to become a doctor in South Africa as the best professions require the best minds, and this knowledge forms the foundation for their higher studies.
+Don’t let the marks needed to become a doctor in South Africa daunt you.
+The best professions require the best minds, and this knowledge forms the foundation for your higher studies.

-The marks needed to become a doctor in South Africa will help you work toward during preparation.
-Your preparation should be based on the general high side of the scores required to become a doctor in South Africa.
+The marks needed to become a doctor in South Africa will help you work toward preparation.
+Your preparation should focus on the general high side of the scores required to become a doctor in South Africa.

 An MBChB degree takes six years if you include the foundation program.
 If you want to specialize in any particular field, it may take an additional 2–4 years, depending on your specialization choice.